Brenda Leigh Johnson: Pope divorce proceedings

-Medical history

-In the third season, it is revealed that Brenda is ill, which alarms her squad and Fritz.
-Her symptoms include hot flashes, mood swings, nausea, cramps, and dizziness.
-Her cases and her reluctance keep her from seeing a doctor immediately, despite Fritz's attempts to make her go.
-Finally seeing a doctor, she is given a preliminary diagnosis of menopause.
-In the emotional upheaval that follows, Fritz proposes marriage.
-The following episode reveals that she actually suffers from Polycystic Ovarian Syndrome, so she undergoes more tests to ensure that it is not cancer.
-Finally, she is told that her condition is reversible by means of ovarian drilling and that she will be able to have children, much to the excitement of her parents, her mother in particular.

-Brenda is also attacked with a cattle prod in the third season and held captive, escaping after she shoots the suspect.
-In the next episode, the department psychologist deems her unfit for active duty after Brenda shows no concern about her attack, her parents' impending visit, her and Fritz's recent engagement, their search for a house, and her medical problems.
-In that same episode, she is caught in the crossfire of an assassination of an investigative journalist.
-The journalist is killed and his cameraman badly injured, but Brenda and Sgt.
-Gabriel escape relatively unscathed.
-After cornering the shooter in an elevator for a confession, Brenda finally accepts that she's not alright.
-She returns to work by the time of the next episode.

-Stroh Case: Brenda's unclosed investigation
+Stroh case

 By the end of season four (episode 4.13: "Power of Attorney"), Major Crimes Division is investigating a murder linked to six counts of rape.
 On their hands, they have Chris Dunlap, a thirty-something-year-old who was found hiding in a tree on the night of the murder.
 When Brenda nearly gets a confession, she is interrupted by the arrival of Dunlap's attorney, Phillip Stroh (Billy Burke).
 After being caught in several of Stroh's tricks, such as being forced to open up her case to him by Deputy District Attorney Martin Garnett, Brenda gets Dunlap to confess to being the accomplice in the rapes.
 When she learns that Dunlap never participated in the crime and asks him who was committing the crimes, she is shocked that he accuses his lawyer, Phillip Stroh.
 Brenda is outsmarted by the clever attorney and doesn't get a confession from him; moreover, the warrant put on Stroh's home serves no good leads, leaving the case open.

 When Brenda becomes overly obsessed with her only unclosed investigation, she starts to have terrifying nightmares of Stroh breaking into her apartment and attacking her, (episode 5.8: "Elysian Fields").
 Brenda's free time is committed to solving the case on her own, which crosses over into the time that Fritz would like to spend with her.